 - For Disabled Veterans who do not participate in a therapeutic riding program, please attach the Department of Veteran Affairs letter recording the dates of service , the Service-connected Disability Rating, and the date it was awarded.
-Please black out all other personal information included in the letter such as social security number and monthly award.
+Please black out all other personal information included in the letter, such as social security number and monthly award.

-- Heroes on Horses - Walk-Trot-Independent Rider
+- Heroes on Horses Walk Trot Western Pleasure - Independent

-- Heroes on Horses - Supported
+- Heroes on Horses Walk Trot Western Pleasure - Supported

 * There will be no fee for participation in these classes.

 A rider may not show in any youth, amateur or open categories while showing in the Rider With Disabilities classes.
 A Rider may show in only one of the Rider With Disabilities/Heroes On Horses categories, Independent or Supported.
-If a rider's condition deteriorates so that the rider can no longer ride as an independent rider, but now needs support, this must be documented by the physician and, if participating in a therapeutic riding program, the certified PATH instructor.
+If a rider's condition deteriorates so that the rider can no longer ride as an independent rider, and now needs support, this must be documented by the physician, and, if participating in a therapeutic riding program, the certified PATH instructor.